 - A more severe infection develops in a small number of cases.
 This causes a large 'boggy' swelling in a section of the scalp, called a kerion.
 This can be oozing and tender and, if not treated early, can cause permanent scarring and hair loss.
 (Read more of this below, in the paragraph about complications).

-- If you have a severe infection, such as a kerion or pustules, you may develop a high temperature (fever) and the glands in the neck may swell.
+- If you have a severe infection, such as a kerion or pustules, you may develop a high temperature and the glands in the neck may swell.

 How is a scalp ringworm diagnosed?